scolladon/sfdx-git-delta/README.md

 If you run your CI/CD jobs inside a Docker image, you can add the plugin to your image.
 Here is an example of a Dockerfile including the SGD plugin: https://github.com/mehdisfdc/sfdx-cli-gitlab

 ⚠️  The Salesforce CLI plugin is now the only supported way to install SGD.
-There used to be another way to install it directly through yarn or npn.
+There used to be another way to install it directly through yarn or npm.
 The legacy `sgd` command is now deprecated and will be decommissioned soon.

 ### Prerequisites